Timothy Finkbeiner, Principal

-Mr Finkbeiner is honored and excited to serve as principal at Madison Elementary School.
-He comes to Madison with 15 years administrative experience, having recently moved from Montana to be closer to family in Minnesota.
+Mr. Finkbeiner is honored and excited to serve parents, students, and staff as principal at Madison Elementary School for the second year.
+He comes to Madison with 16 years administrative experience, having recently moved from Montana to be closer to family in Minnesota.
 A graduate of Kansas State University, Finkbeiner started his career working with children as a primary counselor in group homes, which led to him creating a program for runaways in Atchinson, Kansas.
-His passion for education grew and he returned to school, earning his teaching and administrative degrees.
+His passion for education grew and he returned to school at Wichita State University, earning his teaching and administrative degrees.

 Finkbeiner loves spending time with his wife and two children.
 His hobbies are building and customizing old cars with his son and coaching and watching his daughter’s softball games.